GrahamDo/WeatherTooter/README.md

 Once you're happy, run <code>WeatherTooter</code> without any arguments.

 Then create a cron job or Windows Scheduled Task to do that as often as you like, and you're good to go! :-)

+### Advanced: Custom Settings File

+By default, WeatherTooter reads from and writes to a file called <code>settings.json</code> in the startup directory.
+You can change this by including the argument <code>--settingsFile &lt;FileName&gt;</code> when running the program.
+For example:

+<code>WeatherTooter --set LocationName Johannesburg --settingsFile johannesburg-settings</code>

+This allows you to have multiple profiles, so that you can run multiple weather bots at the same time.

+In the above example, once you've configured all the settings for Johannesburg, you can run:

+<code>WeatherTooter --fake --settingsFile johannesburg-settings</code>

+to verify that it meets your expectations.
+When you're ready to run it "for real", just execute:

+<code>WeatherTooter --settingsFile johannesburg-settings</code>